Santonio Holmes: 2010

-On April 11, 2010, Holmes was traded to the New York Jets in exchange for a fifth-round pick in the 2010 NFL Draft (the Steelers eventually traded the pick to the Arizona Cardinals in exchange for a sixth round pick, which they used to draft Antonio Brown, and reacquiring Bryant McFadden; the Cardinals used the pick on quarterback John Skelton).
+On April 11, 2010, Holmes was traded to the New York Jets in exchange for a fifth-round pick in the 2010 NFL draft (the Steelers eventually traded the pick to the Arizona Cardinals in exchange for a sixth round pick, which they used to draft Antonio Brown, and reacquiring Bryant McFadden; the Cardinals used the pick on quarterback John Skelton).
 Shortly before the trade, the NFL announced that Holmes would be suspended for the first four games of the season due to a violation of the NFL's substance abuse policy.

 The trade came after Holmes' incident in a nightclub, coinciding with Ben Roethlisberger's own legal troubles, and the Steelers wanting to set an example for its other players.
 Had Holmes not been traded, the Steelers would have released him.

 After serving a four-game suspension for violating the league's substance abuse policy, Holmes returned to practice on October 6, 2010.
 Although Holmes was forbidden to participate in practices with his teammates and he was suspended from playing for the Jets during their regular season contests, he was still eligible to attend team meetings and work out daily at the team's facilities.

 On November 14, 2010, with 22 seconds to go in overtime against the Cleveland Browns, Holmes caught a pass on the Browns 31-yard line and carried it in for a touchdown, giving the Jets a 26–20 victory.

 The very next week, on November 21, 2010, Holmes caught a game-winning touchdown from Mark Sanchez with 10 seconds left and the Jets went on to beat the Houston Texans 30–27.

-During the 2010-2011 postseason, the Jets made it to the AFC Championship Game before losing to Holmes' former team, the Pittsburgh Steelers.
+During the 2010–2011 postseason, Holmes scored a touchdown in both the Divisional Round and the AFC Championship.
+The Jets lost to Holmes' former team, the Pittsburgh Steelers.
+He was ranked 76th by his fellow players on the NFL Top 100 Players of 2011.

 2011

-Holmes re-signed with the Jets during the offseason, shortly before the start of 2011 season agreeing to a 5-year deal.
+Holmes re-signed with the Jets during the offseason, shortly before the start of 2011 season agreeing to a five-year deal.
 He was named one of the team captains, along with starting quarterback Mark Sanchez, before the season began.
 In the 4th quarter of the final game of the 2011 season against the Miami Dolphins, Holmes appeared to get into an argument with Jets offensive tackle Wayne Hunter while the team was huddling.
 As a result of the argument, Holmes was benched for the remainder of the game, and the Jets ended up losing the game, which resulted in the Jets missing the postseason for the first time in 3 years.
 His leadership qualities and credibility as a captain have since been questioned.

 Holmes finished the season with just 51 catches, the second lowest total of his career, along with only 654 receiving yards, by far the lowest total of his career.
 He also finished with a career low 12.8 yards per reception average.
-He did, however, tally a new career high in touchdown receptions with 8.
+He did, however, tally a new career high in touchdown receptions with eight.